 Ultimately, customers making use of new digital tools are more likely to find what they are looking for.
 Augmented Reality offers the closest thing to handling and seeing apparel up close while body measuring apps gives the shopper great confidence to shop their exact size.
 But the impact of these tools goes far beyond a simple shopping experience and contributes towards a collective positive impact on the planet.

 Empowerment, choice and responsibility are three vital elements of a modern sustainable online shopping experience.
 Empowering consumers with the ability to select the correct size reduces the need to buy multiple sizes and return all the poor fitting items.
 Granting consumers choices and making them aware how their choices impact the planet creates a more mindful and informed consumer.
 And lastly, emphasizing personal and corporate responsibility improves sustainability, reduces waste, and leads to simplified logistics and a more emotionally invested shopper.
-By reflecting these three values companies like Sizer are helping online fashion retail offset the impact of January returns and reduce the fashion industry’s carbon footprint.
+By reflecting these values companies online retailers can start to offset the impact of their January returns and help reduce their impact on fashion industry’s carbon footprint.